Mitch Grigg

 Mitch Grigg (born 2 January 1993) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).
 He was recruited from Norwood Football Club in the South Australian National Football League (SANFL) with selection 41 in the 2011 national draft.
-He won the Magarey Medal in 2017 and 2018 playing for the Norwood Football Club making him the first player born in 1993 to receive the Magarey Medal.
+He won the Magarey Medal in 2017 and 2018 playing for the Norwood Football Club.